 People with Insulin Resistance (IR), Impaired Glucose Tolerance (IGT) & Type 2 Diabetes (T2DM) have excessive insulin secretion in response to meals (postprandial hyperinsulinaemia).
 See Hyperinsulinaemia and Insulin Resistance - An Engineer's Perspective.

 1. On a high-refined-carbohydrate or high-GL diet, blood glucose level rises rapidly, with a rise-time that's less than the time-lag in the blood glucose regulation NFB loop.
 Insulin secretion from the pancreas overshoots in a positive direction.
-The resulting massive postprandial hyperinsulinaemia results in down-regulation of insulin receptors in the brain, which reduces insulin action in the brain.
+The resulting postprandial hyperinsulinaemia results in down-regulation of insulin receptors in the brain, which reduces insulin action in the brain.
 When the insulin level eventually falls to normal a few hours later, the brain interprets a normal insulin level as hypoinsulinaemia.
 Hypoinsulinaemia results in ravenous hunger, as insulin is a short-term satiety/satiation hormone in the brain (leptin is a long-term satiety/satiation hormone in the brain).
 Ravenous hunger results in over-eating.
 Energy in increases.
 Postprandial hyperinsulinaemia also results in postprandial sleepiness.
 Energy out decreases. ∴ Body stores increase.
-There are also accusations of sloth & gluttony!
+There are also accusations of gluttony & sloth!

 2. On a low-carbohydrate or low-GL diet, there are small fluctuations in blood glucose & insulin levels.
 There is no ravenous hunger.
 There is much less/no over-eating.
 Energy in decreases.
 There is no massive postprandial hyperinsulinaemia.
 There is much less/no postprandial sleepiness.
 Energy out increases. ∴ Body stores decrease.